 However, there is a lot of confusion from consumers, searching for indica based CBD products, usually due to seeing indica on an incorrectly labelled CBD product.

-In the US, CBD can originate from marijuana (indica or sativa) or hemp (sativa).
+There is a distinction to be made for CBD sold in Europe vs the States: In the US, CBD can originate from marijuana (indica or sativa) or hemp (sativa).
 Although, it is almost always extracted from hemp due to the economics and illegality (across many US states) of CBD extraction from marijuana.

 The environment is a pivotal factor in determining the physical characteristics of the hemp plants which are harvested for CBD.
 Some may naturally be higher in certain cannabinoids or essential oils over others, and this can adjust the effect felt when using CBD.